-LE: An Early Termination Date occurs in respect of each outstanding Transaction at a time T if an Event of Default of type Section 5(a)(vii)(1), (3), (5), (6) or, to the extent analogous thereto, (8) occurs for a party at T and the Schedule specifies that Automatic Early Termination applies to the party for the Event of Default.

-An Early Termination Date occurs in respect of each outstanding Transaction at a time T if an Event of Default of type Section 5(a)(vii)(4) or, to the extent analogous thereto, (8) occurs for a party at T1 and the institution of the relevant proceeding for the Event of Default occurs at time T2 or the presentation of the relevant petition for the Event of Default occurs at T2 and the Schedule specifies that Automatic Early Termination applies to the party for the Event of Default and T is immediately before T2.
+LE: An Early Termination Date occurs in respect of a Transaction at a time T if the Transaction is outstanding at T and an Event of Default of type Section 5(a) (vii)(1), (3), (5), (6) or, to the extent analogous thereto, (8) occurs for a party at T and the Schedule specifies that Automatic Early Termination applies to the party for the Event of Default.
+An Early Termination Date occurs in respect of a Transaction at a time T if the Transaction is outstanding at T and an Event of Default of type Section 5(a) (vii) (4) or, to the extent analogous thereto, (8) occurs for a party at a time T1 and the institution of the relevant proceeding or the presentation of the relevant petition for the Event of Default occurs at a time T2 and the Schedule specifies that Automatic Early Termination applies to the party for the Event of Default and T is immediately before T2.